US Investor and Trader Visa Services (E-1 / E-2) and Information

+Gainesville Florida Immigration Attorney Richard Ruth offers US Investor and Trader Visa Services (E-1 / E-2) to qualifying clients throughout the world looking to establish a business in the United States or a trading relationship with an overseas entity.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US E-1 and E-2 treaty trader and treaty investor non-immigrant visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+For international clients, I can offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida in person consultations are another option.
 For visa application (outside the US), or I-129 Petition (inside the US) services to obtain E-1 or E-2 status, our flat attorney fee is usually $2,995.00, plus USCIS/DOS filing fees and costs.

 What is an E-1 Treaty Trader?

 E-1 status permits an individual who is a national of a country with which the US maintains a treaty of commerce and navigation, to be admitted to the United States to engage in international trade.
 In some instances, employees of such a person or qualifying organization are covered as well.
 As a general rule, the treaty trader must be coming to perform substantial trade, and the principal trading activity (over 50%) must be with the client’s home country.

 E-2 status permits an individual who is a national of a country with which the US maintains a treaty of commerce and navigation, to be admitted to the United States to engage in the management of a business enterprise in which the individual has invested a substantial amount of capital.
 The individual must also be coming to direct the activities and development of the enterprise, either due to a greater than 50% capital investment in the enterprise, or through some other means of operational control.